Battle of Leyte Gulf

 The final purpose-built divebomber to enter the Navy inventory, the Helldiver was a troubled beast, and often bore the brunt of derisive jokes from its crews.
 When called upon, however, the aircraft and its committed crews were certainly capable of making an impact on history.
 During the battle of the Philippine Sea, the U.S. counterattack had at its core, 51 Helldivers.
 The crews took off late in the day in search of the Japanese fleet, knowing that carrier operations after dark were exceptionally dangerous – by the time they had struck the Japanese, the sun had set – and to compound their issues many of the airplanes had run out of fuel, and had begun to ditch on the return flight.
 Aware of the peril faced by their airmen, the picket ships in the task force began to illuminate every light they had aboard, hoping to guide the airmen home to their carriers.
 Operations to rescue those who had ditched at sea began immediately – almost three quarters of which were successfully rescued.

-Organization: Commemorative Air Force – West Texas Wing
+- SB2C Helldiver Commemorative Air Force, West Texas Wing

-**The aircraft listed have agreed to participate in the flyover, but due to factors such as weather or mechanical issues,participating aircraft are subject to change without notice.**
+Aircraft listed have agreed to participate, but due to factors such as weather or mechanical issues, participating aircraft are subject to change without notice.